Turkey Readies Major Attack on Northeast Syria

 “For anyone to characterize the fact that the president is taking care to make sure that our soldiers, sailors, airmen, and Marines are safe as somehow being a green light for a massacre is irresponsible and doesn’t comport with the reality of the situation,” a senior administration official told reporters during the Monday phone call.

-A Defense Department spokesperson contacted on Tuesday by Foreign Policy declined to say whether representatives from the Pentagon or U.S. Central Command had spoken to their Kurdish counterparts about the situation.
+When whether representatives from the Pentagon or U.S. Central Command had spoken to their Kurdish counterparts about the situation, a Defense Department spokesperson told Foreign Policy “we are in close communication with our Coalition partners, with particular focus on those who have equities in Syria.”

 The Turkish government on Tuesday pushed back on Trump’s threats to impose sanctions on the country’s already fragile economy in the event of an attack on the Kurds.
 In a speech at a university in Ankara, Turkey’s vice president, Fuat Oktay, said his country would “not react to threats.”